briceonk/news-os/devices/spifi.md

     // Reset the SPIFI itself.
     // This is the first example of how a SPIFI transaction works
     // The requester must set the DMAC3 into SLOWACCESS mode, send the SPIFI command, then switch back to FASTACCESS mode.
-    // The SPIFI transactions might all go through the DMAC3 if it is also acting as the AP-Bus interface for the SPIFI chips.
+    // The SPIFI transactions might all go through the DMAC3 if it is also acting as the APbus interface for the SPIFI chips.
-    // Note that this would match the other AP-Bus devices, which are all normal, off-the-shelf devices (SONIC, ESCC, etc) paired with an AP-Bus interface (WSC-SONIC3, WSC-ESCCF, etc).
+    // Note that this would match the other APbus devices, which are all normal, off-the-shelf devices (SONIC, ESCC, etc) paired with an AP-Bus interface (WSC-SONIC3, WSC-ESCCF, etc).
 	DMAC3_SLOWACCESS(sc);
 	spifi_reset(sc);
 	DMAC3_FASTACCESS(sc);

-    // Initial SPIFI configuration
+    // Initial SPIFI configuration to tell the kernel the specs of the
+	// SCSI controller as well as the methods to call when it needs to
+	// start a SCSI transaction.
 	sc->sc_adapter.adapt_dev = self;
 	sc->sc_adapter.adapt_nchannels = 1;
 	sc->sc_adapter.adapt_openings = 7;
 	sc->sc_adapter.adapt_max_periph = 1;
 	sc->sc_adapter.adapt_ioctl = NULL;
 	sc->sc_adapter.adapt_minphys = minphys;
-	sc->sc_adapter.adapt_request = spifi_scsipi_request;
+	sc->sc_adapter.adapt_request = spifi_scsipi_request; // This is what the kernel will call when it wants the SPIFI to do something

-	memset(&sc->sc_channel, 0, sizeof(sc->sc_channel));
+	// Set the rest of the channel parameters memset(&sc->sc_channel, 0, sizeof(sc->sc_channel));
 	sc->sc_channel.chan_adapter = &sc->sc_adapter;
 	sc->sc_channel.chan_bustype = &scsi_bustype;